damienbod/bff-aspnetcore-angular/README.md

 ## github actions Azure deployment

-The deployment pipeline builds both projects and deployes this to Azure using an Azure App Service.
+The deployment pipeline builds both projects and deploys this to Azure using an Azure App Service.
 See **azure-webapps-dotnet-core.yml**

 deployment test server: https://bff-angular-aspnetcore.azurewebsites.net